 The East Riding Pension Fund Local Pension Board was established 25 February 2015 and consists of three member representatives and three employer representative.

 All members on the East Riding Pension Fund's Local Pension Board members must adhere to the East Riding of Yorkshire Council's code of conduct for members.

 It is also a legal requirement that members of the East Riding Pension Fund's Local Pension Board do not have a conflict of interest and that they declare this position.

-The full policy for the code of conduct and conflicts of interest for East Riding Pension Fund Local Pension Board Members is available in the below document:
+The full policy for the code of conduct and conflicts of interest for East Riding Pension Fund Local Pension Board Members is available below:

-A full register of any reported possible or actual conflicts of interest is maintained and reviewed annually by the East Riding of Yorkshire Council, as the administering Authority.
+A full register of any reported possible or actual conflicts of interest is maintained and reviewed annually by East Riding of Yorkshire Council as the administering authority.